LimboDancer-Canary/QuantumOfTrust/Quantum of Trust Equations in CSharp.md

 ## 11. Convergence Criterion (Validation)

 Before deploying the trust network to human participants, we can validate it using AI agents in simulation.
 The convergence criterion measures whether the network's computed trust values actually reflect agents' true reliability.
-In simulation, we know each agent's actual reliability (R)—their programmed probability of successful delivery.
+In simulation, we know each agent's actual reliability (R)â€”their programmed probability of successful delivery.
 As the network accumulates history, the correlation between computed trust (V) and actual reliability (R) should approach 1.0.
-When this correlation is high (e.g., >0.95), the trust mathematics are working correctly—the network successfully discovers who's genuinely capable based purely on observed actions, without any identity information.
+When this correlation is high (e.g., >0.95), the trust mathematics are working correctlyâ€”the network successfully discovers who's genuinely capable based purely on observed actions, without any identity information.

 **Mathematical notation:**
 $$\lim_{n \to \infty} \text{Corr}\big(V_t^{(n)}(a), R_t(a)\big) = 1$$